ankitects/anki-manual/src/deck-options.md

 to forget, it can help you remember more material in the same amount of time.
 This setting is shared by all deck presets.

-FSRS is currently in the advanced section, as it was only just integrated into Anki in the 23.10 release.
 When you enable the setting, some new options will become available, and SM-2 specific settings, such as "Graduating interval", "Easy bonus", etc, will be hidden.